danaqfer/esiemulator/README.md

 ## Overview

 Edge Side Includes (ESI) is a markup language that allows content assembly at the edge of the network, enabling dynamic content composition while maintaining high performance through selective caching.
-This simulator aims to provide a complete implementation that supports:
+This emulator aims to provide a complete implementation that supports:

 ### Fastly ESI Support (Limited)
 - `<esi:include>` - Basic content inclusion